-Note: a follow-on trilogy with the project-name "Merchant Princes: The Next Generation" is under development, and will be published starting in April 2015.
+Note: a follow-on trilogy with the project-name "Merchant Princes: The Next Generation" is under development, and will be published in 2016.
 Set 17 years later, it takes the paratime intrigue into the near future.
 (Not-quite-set-in-stone book titles: "Dark State", "Black Sky", "Invisible Sun".)

 Winner, Sidewise Award for alternative history, 2007.
 (Series crib sheet.)